-Hospitals have safety measures in place to protect their patients and healthcare providers; and, if you need medical treatment following an auto accident, you should not avoid seeking treatment due to concerns related to COVID-19.
+Hospitals have safety measures to protect their patients and healthcare providers; if you need medical treatment following an auto accident, you should not avoid seeking treatment due to concerns related to COVID-19.
 If you have questions or concerns, you should certainly raise them, but you should not simply avoid the hospital altogether.

-Traumatic injuries from auto accidents can have long-term effects; and, with many types of injuries, prompt medical treatment can be essential to ensuring a full recovery.
+Traumatic injuries from auto accidents can have long-term effects, and, with many types of injuries, prompt medical treatment can be essential to ensuring a full recovery.
 If you delay in seeking medical treatment, this could potentially impact your insurance claim as well—as the insurance companies may try to argue that you can no longer prove your injuries are accident-related.

 2. You Should Still Get Started on Your Claim Promptly

 In addition to seeking medical treatment, you should also get started on your claim promptly.
 This means that you should report the accident to your insurance company, and you should also schedule a free consultation with a South Carolina auto accident lawyer.
 Your lawyer will need time to investigate and prepare your claim; and, the sooner you get started, the less time you will have to wait for a resolution.